-Stomach cancer, also known as gastric cancer, may be treated with surgery, radiation therapy, chemotherapy, targeted therapy, or immunotherapy.
+Stomach cancer, also known as gastric cancer, may be addressed with surgery, radiation therapy, chemotherapy, targeted therapy, or immunotherapy.

 Descriptions of the common types of treatments used for stomach cancer are listed below.

-Surgical treatment involves the removal of the tumour and some surrounding healthy tissue during an operation.
-The type of surgery used depends on the stage of the cancer.
+The surgical approach involves the removal of the tumour and some surrounding healthy tissue during an operation.
+The type of surgery used depends on the stage of the stomach cancer.

-Radiation therapy may be used before the surgery to shrink the size of the tumour and after the surgery to destroy any remaining cancer cells.
-It may also be used to alleviate cancer related symptoms of pain or bleeding in patients with advanced gastric cancer.
+Radiation therapy may be recommended before the surgery to shrink the size of the tumour and after the surgery to destroy any remaining cancer cells.
+It may also be recommended to address cancer-related symptoms of pain or bleeding in patients with advanced gastric cancer.

-Chemotherapy treatment involves the use of medications to destroy cancer cells, usually by stopping the cancer cells from growing, dividing, or multiplying.
+Chemotherapy treatment involves using medications to help destroy cancer cells, usually by stopping the cancer cells from growing, dividing, or multiplying.

 Other drugs used may include:

-Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells with limited damage to healthy cells.
+Targeted therapy involves targeting the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+This type of approach blocks the growth and spread of cancer cells with limited damage to healthy cells.

-Immunotherapy is designed to boost the body’s natural defenses to fight the cancer.
-Checkpoint inhibitor is a form of immunotherapy used to treat stomach cancer.
+Immunotherapy is designed to boost the body’s natural defences to fight the cancer.
+Checkpoint inhibitor is a form of immunotherapy recommended to address stomach cancer.

 Surgery for stomach cancer is complex and may have complications.
-Like all cancer treatments, surgery has benefits, risks, and side effects.
-After surgery, it is common to have some pain from the surgery’s effect on the body.
-Most patients will have at least some pain after the operation, which can usually be helped with pain medication, if needed.
+Like all cancer treatments, surgery has its benefits, risks, and side effects.
+After surgery, it is common to experience some pain from the surgery’s impact on the body.
+However, this can be managed with prescribed pain medication if needed.

-Side effects after surgery may include nausea, heartburn, abdominal pain and diarrhea.
-Fatigue is also common after surgery.
-Many people are very tired after major surgery, especially when it involves the abdomen in the case of gastric cancer.
-Fatigue usually goes away gradually two to four weeks after surgery.
+Side effects may include nausea, heartburn, abdominal pain, and diarrhoea.
+Fatigue is also common after surgery, especially when it involves the abdomen, in the case of gastric cancer.
+It may subside two to four weeks after surgery.

 The possible side effects of radiation therapy depend on where the radiation is targeted.
 The common side effects of this stomach cancer treatment include: